bjornarhagen/Dotfiles/README.md

 -   $mod+Shift+C - Center windows / resets gaps
 -   $mod+shift+space - Toggle floating (hold $mod to drag windows)

-Look in the i3 config for more·
+Look in the sway config for more·

 ### Shortcuts